Midtown Alliance Third Precinct Police/Community Relations Council

 Candidates considered for placement in this classification may be subject to a Criminal Background Investigation based on the requirements of the position.

-Work assignments are typically performed outdoors with exposure to all seasonal weather conditions.
+DISTINGUISHING CHARACTERISTICS: Work assignments are typically performed outdoors with exposure to all seasonal weather conditions.
 The duties of this class include frequent bending, lifting, operating a variety of heavy, landscaping/grounds maintenance equipment, and reading and comprehending signs, labels and written instructions.
 Employees in this class are required to wear appropriate safety attire in accordance with departmental and OSHA safety regulations.